 Kylie is a principal of the firm and an Accredited Family Law Specialist.
 She has practised exclusively in family law since her admission into practice in 2009.
 Joining the firm as a legal trainee, Kylie began her career working under the guidance of the late Michael Taussig QC.
-Prior to this, Kylie worked as a legal associate at the Family Court of Australia for the Honourable Justices Young and Cronin.
+Prior to this, Kylie worked as a legal associate at the Family Court of Australia (as it was then known) for the Honourable Justices Young and Cronin.
 She was appointed as a principal at Taussig Cherrie Fildes in July 2020.

 With extensive experience in complex financial matters involving publicly listed companies, trusts, estates, corporations and partnerships, Kylie’s expertise also extends to financial agreements, spousal maintenance and family law tax issues.
 Furthermore, she is adept at acting in parenting disputes including cases that involve family violence and proposals to relocate.